 - 1 tablespoon olive oil

 - 2 cloves garlic (minced)

 - 14 ounce canned pumpkin

 - 1 teaspoon sea salt

-- ½ teaspoon each: black pepper and cayenne
+- ½ teaspoon EACH: black pepper and cayenne

-- 8 ounces mozzarella, grated
+- 8 ounces mozzarella (grated)

-- While the pasta is cooking prepare the rest of the meal.
+- While the pasta is cooking, prepare the rest of the recipe.
 Melt the butter in a small frying pan over medium-high heat.
 Add the whole sage leaves and cook until they're crispy, about 1 minute.
 Remove them from the pan and set them aside.1 tablespoon salted butter, 10 whole fresh sage leaves